ddarko/Optim.jl/README.md

 ```jl
 optimize(f, [0.0, 0.0])
 ```
 Optim will default to using the Nelder-Mead method in this case.
-We can specify the Nelder-Mead method explicitly using the `method` keyword:
+We can specify the Nelder-Mead method explicitly using the following syntax:

 ```jl
 optimize(f, [0.0, 0.0], NelderMead())
 ```

-The `method` keyword also allows us to specify other methods as well.
+Other methods are available besides Nelder Mead.
 Below, we use L-BFGS, a quasi-Newton method that requires a gradient.
 If we pass `f` alone, Optim will construct an approximate gradient for us using central finite differencing:

 ```jl
 optimize(f, [0.0, 0.0], LBFGS())